spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_batteryStatus_Remanufactured |
 | **Expected Value** | Set of alphanumeric strings                                                         |

----

 #### 7.2.5 Waste {#DigitalBatteryPassport_generalInformation_batteryStatus_Waste}

-*Waste* identifies a battery that is no longer functional and is meant for recycling or disposal.
+`Waste` identifies a battery that is no longer functional and is meant for recycling or disposal.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|